Knowi supports connectivity to internal and external REST API's, with the ability to manipulate, store and join with other datasources.

 Direct Execution: Directly execute the Query on the original MongoDB datasource, without any storage in between.
 In this case, when a widget is displayed, it will fetch the data in real-time from the underlying Datasource.

-Non-Direct Execution: For non-direct queries, results will be stored in Knowi?s Elastic Store.
+Non-Direct Execution: For non-direct queries, results will be stored in Knowi's Elastic Store.
 Benefits include- long-running queries, reduced load on your database, and more.
-Non-direct execution can be put into action if you choose to run the Query ?once? or at ?scheduled intervals?.
+Non-direct execution can be put into action if you choose to run the Query - once or at scheduled intervals.

 For more information, please refer to this documentation- Defining Data Execution Strategy